StoneStepsInc/fit/README.md

 ## Verifying a File Tree

-Scanning a file tree with the `-v` option will compare computed checksums against those stored during the scan phase.
+Scanning a file tree with the `-v` option will compare computed checksums against those stored in the SQLite database during the scan phase.

 Files with mismatching or missing checksums will be reported with three labels:

   * `New file`

-    This file was included in a verification file tree scan, but is not found in the database.
+    This file was picked up by a file tree scan, but was not found in the database.

   * `Modified`